The Short Answer

 Best Free VPN for Small Businesses

-Proton VPN is a privacy-first business VPN developed by the team behind Proton Mail, operating under Swiss privacy law — one of the strongest jurisdictional data protection frameworks globally.
-Its no-log policy has been independently audited and is legally enforceable under Swiss legislation.
-Proton VPN for Business starts at $6.99 per user per month and includes dedicated servers and static IP addresses in 15 countries, enforced two-factor authentication, MDM support, and SSO integration — features specifically designed for small business compliance and access control requirements.
+Proton VPN is a privacy-first business VPN from the team behind Proton Mail, operating under Swiss privacy law — one of the strongest data-protection jurisdictions globally.
+Its no-logs policy has been independently audited.
+Proton VPN for Business starts at $6.99 per user per month and includes dedicated servers and static IPs in 15 countries, enforced two-factor authentication, MDM support, and SSO integration.

 Proton VPN